-- A. Members completing last year's corn or bean project & enrolled in project again this year may exhibit last year's crop. - B. No club entries permitted. - C. Crop and variety must be identified attached to exhibit on a 3"x5" card. - D. Crops must be grown by exhibitor. - E. Dried grains classes are not for first (1st) year exhibitors.
+- A. Members completing last year's corn or bean project & enrolled in project again this year may exhibit last year's crop. - B. No club entries permitted. - C. Identify crop and variety in each class.
+Attach identification to exhibit on a 3"x5" card. - D. Crops must be grown by exhibitor. - E. Dried grains classes are not for first (1st) year exhibitors.
 Must have been enrolled in 4-H the previous year.
-Dried
+Dried grains are considered to be popcorn & jarred grains.